vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 ## Layout of the dashboard

 To align everything you need to set up a framework for your layout.\
-Below you find all the code together but this is how it is configured.
+Below you find all the code together, but this is how it is configured.

 * Add as base a horizontal stack (purple).
 * Add two vertical stacks (red) to create two columns.
 This will result that the cards in that stack stay in the same column, otherwise they jump from left to right.